sven-isom/probabilistic_proof_system/Foundation of Probabilisitic Proof/Probabilistic Proof Lecture 09- Constructing exponential-size PCP for NP.md

 #question
 1. Again, Does every complexity class have a complete problem?

----
-Question
+#todo Check P85 in Oded
+Sounds like the complexity class is a group, and the complete problem are like normal subgroup kind of things.

+#question
-What does the lecturer mean by: They are not linear polynomials while thery are linear in the monimials x_i times x_j
+What does the lecturer mean by: They are not linear polynomials while they are linear in the monimials $x_i$ times $x_j$

-Answer
+Answered

 What your lecturer means can be unpacked like this: